tildeclub/site/wiki/source/wiki.md

 author: benharri
 ---

+## got a topic you want to write about?

+or maybe you just found a typo on one of the existing pages!

+follow these steps to submit a change.

 1. grab a copy of the site's source code

     git clone https://github.com/tildeclub/site tilde.club && cd tilde.club/wiki

-1. make a new article or update an existing one (only change the markdown source)
+1. make a new article or update an existing one. make sure that you create the title and author keys in the yaml frontmatter (see an existing article for an example)

-1. generate the wiki pages. you need to be in the wiki directory. run `./build-wiki.sh` to create the html.

 1. submit the code via a PR on github or with git-send-email(1) to root@tilde.chat see [git-send-email.io](https://git-send-email.io) for more info on how to use